 - A. Housing units to be purchased must be located within the eligible area.
-The eligible area is described as follows: "Within the Lindsay City limits." - B. Housing unit types eligible for the Homebuyer Program are new or previously owned single-family residences, condominiums, or manufactured homes in mobile home parks, in common-interest developments or on a single-family lot and placed on a permanent foundation system.
-HOME does not allow manufactured homes unless on a permanent foundation system. - C. For HOME only, housing units must be considered "modest housing", so it may not exceed three bedrooms and two bathrooms unless there are documented extenuating circumstances (e.g. it would create an overcrowding situation, there is not a reasonable inventory of homes of this size, etc.) and the Loan Committee approves the exception request.
-This does not apply to CalHome.

-For all funding sources, the number of bedrooms will be determined by the appraisal.
-In addition, in-ground pools may not be eligible if the cost of pool maintenance and operation (utilities) causes the housing ratio to exceed 40%.

-- D. All housing units must be in compliance with State and local codes and ordinances. - E. Housing units located within a 100-year flood zone will be required to provide proof of flood insurance with an endorsement naming the Sponsor as additional insured in order to close escrow.
+The eligible area is described as follows: "Within the Avenal City limits". - B. Housing unit types eligible for the Homebuyer Program are new or previously owned single-family residences, condominiums, or manufactured homes in mobile home parks, in common-interest developments or on a single-family lot and placed on a permanent foundation system.
+HOME does not allow manufactured homes unless on a permanent foundation system. - C. Housing units must be considered "modest housing", so it may not exceed three bedrooms and two bathrooms unless there are documented extenuating circumstances (e.g. it would create an overcrowding situation, there is not a reasonable inventory of homes of this size, etc.) and the Loan Committee approves the exception request.
+In addition, in-ground pools may not be eligible if the cost of pool maintenance and operation (utilities) causes the housing ratio to exceed 40%. - D. All housing units must be in compliance with State and local codes and ordinances. - E. Housing units located within a 100-year flood zone will be required to provide proof of flood insurance with an endorsement naming the Sponsor as additional insured in order to close escrow.